Glyndebourne Privacy Notice

 - administration of donations, sponsorship and legacies

-- research and statistical analysis (collected anonymously)
+- research and statistical analysis (collated anonymously)

 - fulfilment of merchandise orders from our shop

-And, only with your prior consent, for:
+And, only with your prior consent, for emails:

-- requests to support Glyndebourne projects
+- requesting your support of Glyndebourne projects

 - communication about Glyndebourne productions, activities and products